rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

   reference, and the backup process uses the most up-to-date slave node as a source.
 - You define the number of full automated backups to retain.
-- You can run the backup process immediately through the client or API by setting the `run now` option.
+- You can run the backup process immediately through the client or the API by setting the `run now` option.

 ### Pricing